subhdiplayek2003/Form-Validation/README.md

 # Form-Validation
 This Form Validation project uses HTML, CSS, and JavaScript to validate user inputs on the client side before submission.
+It checks for required fields, valid email format, minimum password length, and matching passwords.
+The form also includes a toggle to show/hide passwords for better usability.
+On successful validation, it displays a success message and a preview of the entered data.
+This project helps in understanding essential concepts like input validation, event handling, and DOM manipulation in web development.